 Timothy Showalter has a large collection of stunning songs in his career.
 He tops them all here, on what has to be a career-defining track.

 After hitting a stretch of artistic uncertainty, he invited members of My Morning Jacket into the studio to help him shake the cobwebs.
-What began as an effort to rediscover what he loved about music became a formal collaboration, with the MMJ guys serving as his backing back for the Weird Ways album.
+What began as an effort to rediscover what he loved about music became a formal collaboration, with the MMJ guys serving as his backing band for the Weird Ways album.

 Here he sings of that moment of despair when he wasn’t sure where his career was going.
 The groove the MMJ guys lay down is just so, so good.
 Showalter’s lyrics are as deeply personal and emotional as ever, and he sings them for the back rows.
 Indianapolis native Carl Broemel’s epic guitar solo pushes the song even higher.
 A song I can listen to over-and-over again.